Bitcoin-of-America/bitcoin-payment-widget/README.md

 ## Notification URL

-If a *notification URL* is provided, a confirmation receipt will be sent for each of the first 6 confirmations.
+If a *notification URL* is provided, a confirmation receipt will be sent when all required confirmations have been received.

 The data in every POST will include: